Floralia

-The Floralia was a festival in ancient Roman religious practice in honor of the goddess Flora, held April 27 during the Republican era, or April 28 in the Julian calendar.
+The Floralia was a festival of ancient Roman religion in honor of the goddess Flora, held on 27 April during the Republican era, or 28 April in the Julian calendar.
 The festival included Ludi Florae, the "Games of Flora", which lasted for six days under the empire.

 The festival had a licentious, pleasure-seeking atmosphere.
 In contrast to many festivals which had a patrician character, the games of Flora were plebeian in nature.

 Flora

 Flora is one of the most ancient goddesses of Roman religion and was one of fifteen deities to have her own state-supported high priest, the flamen Florialis.
 A goddess of flowers, vegetation, and fertility, she received sacrifices (piacula) in the sacred grove of the Arval Brothers, an archaic priesthood.
 Her altar at Rome was said to have been established by the Sabine king Titus Tatius during the semi-legendary Regal period.
 Flusalis (linguistically equivalent to Floralia) was a month on the Sabine calendar, and Varro counted Flora among the Sabine deities.